The Integrative Psychiatry Program

 Is there a way to maintain access to my student dashboard, course materials, and the Listserv after my term of study ends?

-Unless you purchased the two-year enrollment option, access to the the PR Fellowship material in the Learning Dashboard (the LMS educational platform) will expire within twelve months after the first month of your Fellowship program cohort.
+• For all Fellows prior to 2024: If you purchased the one-year enrollment option, access to curriculum in the LMS will expire within twelve months after the first month of your Fellowship program cohort.
 For example, if you enroll for the Summer 2023 Cohort, the program begins in July 2023 and will run for twelve months, concluding in June 2024.

 Please email fellowship@psychiatryredefined.org for more information about these continuation options.
-Please note that these extended subscriptions are only available to those who have enrolled in the Fellowship.
+Please note that these extended subscriptions are only available to those who are/were enrolled in the Fellowship.

 What Psychiatry Redefined courses are approved for CME credits?

-As of early 2023, the Psychiatry Redefined Fellowship offers a total of 62 CME credits.
+The Psychiatry Redefined Fellowship offers a total of 64 CME credits.
 More CME credits are continually being added for our courses, seminars and events.

-More specifically, the program includes 11 courses approved for CME credit (a total of 32.75 CME credits), along with 4 (four) symposium recording packages approved for CME credit (a total of 27.75 CME credits).
+More specifically, the program includes 11 courses approved for CME credit (a total of 32.75 CME credits), along with 7 (seven) educational event lecture recordings approved for CME credit (a total of 31.25 CME credits).

 Courses approved by MedicusCME and the Accreditation Council for Continuing Medical Education (ACCME) are as follows: